-Baños sits at the foot of the Tungurahua volcano, which has been steadily flowing hot lava and ash since a big eruption of 1999.
-Also known as the “Gateway to the Amazon,” Baños is the starting point to explore surrounding national parks, spectacular volcanoes, and an abundance of wildlife including llamas and vicuñas (a relative of the llama, which are indigenous to the Andes).
+Baños sits at the foot of the Tungurahua volcano, which has been steadily flowing hot lava and ash since a big eruption in 1999.
+Also known as the “Gateway to the Amazon,” Baños is the starting point to explore surrounding national parks, spectacular volcanoes, and an abundance of wildlife including llamas and vicuñas.

 In the last few years, Baños has grown into a popular destination for extreme sport aficionados, and is an excellent stopping point for those wishing to relax in the many thermal baths, taste the famous melcocha taffy, and experience the mysticism this quaint town has to offer.

 - Mountain bike the road to Puyo.
 You’ll traverse through tunnels, overhangs, and suspension bridges on the road from Baños to Puyo.
 For most of the journey, the “Road to Puyo” is narrow, winding, and fast, with no shoulders and few guardrails – enough to satisfy any risk-taker.